Sonam Kapoor

-Life and career

-Early life (1985–2006)
+Early life and background

 Kapoor was born in the Chembur, Bombay (present-day Mumbai) on 9 June 1985.
 Her father is actor and producer Anil Kapoor, the son of the late filmmaker Surinder Kapoor and the founder of the Anil Kapoor Films Company.
 Her mother, Sunita, is a former model and designer.
-Kapoor has two younger siblings: film producer Rhea and brother Harshvardhan.
+Kapoor has two younger siblings: film producer Rhea and brother Harsh Varrdhan.
 She is the niece of film producer Boney Kapoor and actor Sanjay Kapoor; actress Sridevi and producer Mona Shourie (Boney's wives) were her aunts.
-Kapoor's paternal cousins are actors Arjun Kapoor, Janhvi Kapoor and Mohit Marwah, and maternal second cousin is actor Ranveer Singh.
+Kapoor's paternal cousins are actors Arjun Kapoor, Janhvi Kapoor, Khushi Kapoor and Mohit Marwah, and actor Ranveer Singh is her maternal second cousin.

 The family moved to the suburb of Juhu when Kapoor was one month old.
 She was educated at the Arya Vidya Mandir school in Juhu, where she confessed to being a "naughty" and "carefree" child who would bully the boys.
 She excelled at sports such as rugby and basketball, and trained in Kathak, classical music and Latin dance.
 Kapoor, who practices Hinduism, states that she is "quite religious", and that it is a way of "reminding myself that I need to be thankful for so much".

 Kapoor's first job was as a waitress at age 15, although it lasted only a week.
 As a teenager, she struggled with her weight: "I had every issue related to weight that I could have.
 I was unhealthy, I had bad skin, and I had hair growing on my face!"
 Kapoor was diagnosed with insulin resistance and polycystic ovarian disease, and has since begun an initiative to increase awareness of diabetes.
 Kapoor enrolled at the United World College of South East Asia in Singapore for her pre-university education, where she studied theatre and arts.
 She has said she later started courses in economics and political science through University of Mumbai correspondence programme, after returning from University of East London where she began her bachelor's degree in the same subjects but returned to Mumbai soon after she began.
 Actress Rani Mukerji, a family friend, visited her family in Singapore on holiday while working on Black (2005).
 Kapoor, who had originally wanted to be a director and writer, expressed a desire to work as a crew member on the film.
 On her father's recommendation to director Sanjay Leela Bhansali, she was appointed as his assistant.